saturnlighting/literature-review/README.md

 Papers on crashes during darkness in specific spots: intersections and pedestrian crossings.

-Pedestrian crossings: Uttley and Fotios (2017a).
+Pedestrian crossings: John M. Sullivan and Flannagan (2007) and Uttley and Fotios (2017a).

 Intersections: an study showed that “an increase in intersection illuminance from low (\<0.2 fc) to medium (≥ 0.2 fc and \<1.1 fc) could